 With good IT governance, organizations can effectively operate, grow, and scale.

-Since governance is such a crucial and timeless topic, I’m going to spend the next few weeks writing a series tackling IT Governance.
-For this post, I’ll start right at the foundation, reaffirming what the goals of IT governance actually are and focus on how bad governance kills innovation and culture.
-Later on in the series, we’ll move onto exploring what successful IT Governance looks like in the real world.
+Since governance is such a crucial and timeless topic, I’m going to spend the next few weeks writing a series tackling IT governance.
+For this post, I’ll start right at the foundation, reaffirming what the goals of IT governance actually are and focusing on how bad governance kills innovation and culture.
+Later on in the series, we’ll move on to exploring what successful IT governance looks like in the real world.

 We know what governance is.
-But what’s often lost (and this is the problem) is why governance is.
+But what’s often lost (and this is the problem) is why governance is necessary.
 When you look at the early years of IT governance, you see that the goals are broadly defined as:

-- assure that IT is being used to generate business value
+- To assure that IT is being used to generate business value

-- mitigate the risks associated with using IT
+- To mitigate the risks associated with using IT

 Further tangling the governance knot

-Gartner’s definition of governance captures the sentiment of what IT Governance (ITG) is supposed to help organizations achieve, while simultaneously tightening that Gordian knot.
-Gartner defines ITG as processes that ensure effective use in IT enabling an organization to achieve its goals.
+Gartner’s definition of governance captures the sentiment of what IT governance (ITG) is supposed to help organizations achieve.
+Gartner defines ITG as processes that ensure effective use in IT, enabling an organization to achieve its goals.
 The definition then separates ITG into two branches: IT demand governance and IT supply-side governance.

 You would expect successful organizations to be well served by such a broad spectrum of formal definitions and models with decades of history behind them, supported by deep benches of analysts, consultants, and trainers.
 Yet the data tells a very different story.